 We all know you do not need a rooster for your hen to lay.
 Your hen can lay an egg with or without assistance from a rooster.

-This article will explain how you can successfully get your hens’ eggs fertilized.
+This article will explain how you can fertilize your hens’ eggs.
 We will also discuss the steps surrounding the process.
 Keep reading to find out more.

 Spring Fever- Mating Season

 Mating, courtship, and raising brood in chickens start in the springtime.
 An increase in daylight energizes the hormones.
 An increase in hormones will then lead to procreation behaviors.

 Chickens have the pineal gland in their brain, which detects light increases.

 This will stimulate the manufacture of progesterone, estrogen, and androgen, which are responsible for increasing broodiness and egg production in chickens.